laradevitt/gatsby-themes/themes/gatsby-theme-just-basics/README.md

 - [Preconnect to required origins](https://web.dev/uses-rel-preconnect/)
 - An SEO component
 - [Skip navigation](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-reach-skip-nav) for keyboard accessibility
-- Optionally replaces React with [Preact](https://preactjs.com/)\*
 - Image-ready

 For a full list of included plugins, see the [package.json](https://github.com/laradevitt/gatsby-themes/blob/master/themes/gatsby-theme-just-basics/package.json) file.

-\* **Important note:** Preact is not currently compatible with React 18, and this is likely to result in errors with Gatsby 4+.
-The only current workaround is to pin your React version to 17 or below.
-[See this issue](https://github.com/gatsbyjs/gatsby/issues/35500).

 ## Install